enqueuer-land/plugin-scaffold/README.md

 - [enqueuer-plugin-html-report](http://github.com/enqueuer-land/enqueuer-plugin-html-report)

 #### Get rid of the useless stuff
 Thinking about creating only a publisher?
-No problem, go ahead and delete all the subscription and formatter related stuff.
+No problem, go ahead and delete everything else.
 The same applies to every property.

+#### Enqueuer compliance
+In order to be enqueuer compatible, a module has to have an `entryPoint` exported function in its main file and, in its package.json file, it has to have either 'enqueuer' or 'nqr' as keywords.

 #### Install it
 Install it `$ npm install` and install any dependency of yours `$ npm i my-dependency`